A child helps an adult cook in a kitchen, using a frying pan on a wooden countertop.

 Spaghetti Carbonara

-Alexandra F.: Ever since I discovered how easy it is to make pasta carbonara, it has become my go-to meal when we've used up most of the week's groceries.
+Alexandra F. said: Ever since I discovered how easy it is to make pasta carbonara, it has become my go-to meal when we've used up most of the week's groceries.
 I've found it to be pretty forgiving, too, and no longer measure out my ingredients (which I almost never do).
 Pasta, garlic, eggs, bacon, and parmesan cheese are practically all you need - though I'll often make it without bacon, and also add in veggies like spinach or peas (I know, I know, it's no longer carbonara!) if I have them.

 Classic Fried Rice